brugr9/UEPluginVolumeCreator/README.md

 * Values Of Interest Actor:
   * Type: Values Of Interest Actor `BP_VOI` instance as Object Reference
   * Default Value: `none`
-  * Info: Mandatory, data to which the transfer function LUT is applied
+  * Description: Mandatory, data to which the transfer function LUT is applied

 #### 4.3.2.
 MPR User Widget

 Plugin "Volume Creator" provides with a "Multiplanar Rendering User Widget" or MPR User Widget (Blueprint Class: `WBP_MPR`) to visualize a 2D representation of the anatomical coronal, sagittal and axial planes which are consumed from an MPR Actor instance and arranged side by side.
-The intersection of the perp planes are drawn as color coded orientation lines.
+The perpendicular planes intersections are drawn as color coded orientation lines.

 ![User Widget Blueprint WBP_MPR](Docs/WBP_MPR.png "User Widget Blueprint WBP_MPR")<br>*Fig. 4.3.2.1.: User Widget Blueprint WBP_MPR*

-Widget Input:

-* LUT (Select)
-* Brightness (Slider)
-* Coronal Plane:
-  * Location Posterior/Anterior  P&ndash;A (Slider)
-  * Visibility (Check Box)
-* Sagittal Plane:
-  * Location Left/Right L&ndash;R (Slider)
-  * Visibility (Check Box)
-* Axial Plane:
-  * Location Inferior/Superior I&ndash;S (Slider)
-  * Visibility (Check Box)

-Widget Interaction (see figure 4.3.2.2):
+Widget Input (see figures 4.3.2.1. and 4.3.2.2):

+* LUT:
+  * Type: Select
-* "LUT" (Dropdown): Select a Look-up Table as Transfer Function to colorize the content.
+  * Description: Select a Look-up Table as transfer function to colorize the content, cp.
+Table 4.3.1.1.
+* Brightness:
+  * Type: Slider
-* "Brightness" (Slider): Emissive Brightness; Values greater than 1 are allowed as HDR lighting is supported.
+  * Description: Emissive Brightness; Values greater than 1 are allowed as HDR lighting is supported.
+* Sagittal:
+  * Type: Slider
-* "Coronal" (Slider, color code red): With moving the slider the plane changes its P&ndash;A position and content resp., the orientation line positions in the "Sagittal" and "Axial" view are updated.
+  * Description: Sagittal Plane Left/Right L&ndash;R Location, color code green; With moving the slider the plane changes its L&ndash;R position and content resp., the orientation line positions in the "Coronal" and "Axial" view are updated.
+  * Type: Check Box
+  * Description: Orientation line visibility; With a check box checked the corresponding color coded orientation line is visible.
+* Coronal:
+  * Type: Slider
-* "Sagittal" (Slider, color code green): With moving the slider the plane changes its L&ndash;R position and content resp., the orientation line positions in the "Coronal" and "Axial" view are updated.
+  * Description: Coronal Plane Posterior/Anterior  P&ndash;A Location, color code red; With moving the slider the plane changes its P&ndash;A position and content resp., the orientation line positions in the "Sagittal" and "Axial" view are updated.
+  * Type: Check Box
+  * Description: Orientation line visibility; With a check box checked the corresponding color coded orientation line is visible.
+* Axial:
+  * Type: Slider
-* "Axial" (Slider, color code blue): With moving the slider the plane changes its I&ndash;S position and content resp., the orientation line positions in the "Coronal" and "Sagittal" view are updated.
+  * Description: Axial Plane Inferior/Superior I&ndash;S Location, color code blue; With moving the slider the plane changes its I&ndash;S position and content resp., the orientation line positions in the "Coronal" and "Sagittal" view are updated.
+  * Type: Check Box
-* With a check box checked the corresponding color coded orientation line is visible.
+  * Description: Orientation line visibility; With a check box checked the corresponding color coded orientation line is visible.

-Whith changing MPR User Widget parameters, the attached MPR Actor instance planes position, content and visibility are also updated.
+Whith changing MPR User Widget parameters, the attached MPR Actor instance planes positions, content and visibilities are also updated.

 ![Screencast of User Widget Blueprint WBP_MPR](Docs/WBP_MPR.gif "Screencast of User Widget Blueprint WBP_MPR")<br>*Fig. 4.3.2.2: Screencast of User Widget Blueprint WBP_MPR*